 Use bulk mail if you regularly mail quantities of letters.
 Bulk mail is a term the Post Office uses for both first class and advertising mail that is sent in bulk qantities.
 Items sent as bulk mail require a permit and cost less per piece to mail.
 Check with your local postmaster to find out about costs and mail preparation requirements to determine if getting your own permit is practical for your business, or if it would be economical to use a third party mailing service to prepare and send your bulk mail.

 Consider Every Door Direct Mail (EDDM).
 EDDM is a relatively new service from the Post Office which can save small local business money if they want to mail to residents in their service area.
 What it does is allow you to send mail to every mailing location in an area you specify, which can be narrowed down to just a mail carrier's route, if desired.
 A "retail" version of this service can be used without getting a mail permit.
-Check the Post Office's website for more information about EDDM, or talk to your local postmaster.
+Read this step-by-step guide for using EDDM for more information, or talk to your local postmaster.

 Clean you house mailing lists to eliminate bad addresses and duplicates.
 When you mail to a bad address you lose the cost of the postage and the cost of the mailing piece